Motorists warned of delays after major road in Devon closed due to collision

-A30 closure: Road in Devon between Whiddon Down and Exeter closed due to accident
+A30 closure: One seriously injured after accident on Devon road between Whiddon Down and Exeter

 and live on Freeview channel 276

-A major road in Devon has been closed following a collision.
-National Highways said the A30 is closed eastbound between the A382 (Whiddon Down) and the A377 (Exeter) due to the incident.
+One person has been seriously injured and taken to hospital following a collision in east Devon.
+National Highways said following the incident, the A30 is closed eastbound between the A382 (Whiddon Down) and the A377 (Exeter).

+Police have since advised people to avoid the area and National Highways said the eastbound carriageway was expected to be closed "beyond the evening peak" for investigation work.
+It added drivers had been advised to plan ahead and consider alternative routes where possible.

 Devon and Cornwall police are in attendance and traffic is being diverted via local routes.
-It added: "If this closure impacts your planned route, please allow extra journey time.
+National Highways added: "If this closure impacts your planned route, please allow extra journey time.
 Plan ahead, you may wish to re-route or even delay your journey."

 Comment Guidelines